 Have a strategy

-Riley Tengler, the creator of ResellCartel.com, says the most important thing is dedication and a game plan.
+Riley Tengler, who cofounded ResellCartel.com with business partner Bryce Sly, says the most important thing is dedication and a game plan.
 "I haven't slept on a release night since the Pirate Black 1.0's over a year ago," he says.
 "Staying up all night is definitely a key factor.
 If you're not trying to cop from UK boutiques and websites all night, you're already preparing yourself for the L."

 Photo: Johnny Nunez/Getty Images